 # iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080

 Restart your firewall:

-Save this configuration so it will be applied on each reboot of your server
+Save this configuration so it will be applied each time you reboot your server:

 # /sbin/iptables save

-You are all set !
-Your Map 4 server is now accessible on the 80 port.
-To check it, enter the following URL in your browser:
+Your Centreon MAP server is now accessible on port 80.
+Check this by entering the following URL in your browser:

 You should see this page: